-We have regard to the views, wishes and feelings of children as they are expressed, both informally around the school and through formal channels, such
+We have regard to the views, wishes and feelings of children as they are expressed, both informally around the school and through formal channels, such as pupil voice activities undertaken with the SENCo and/ or teaching and support staff.

 Children's self-evaluation in learning is actively encouraged throughout the school.
 We provide children with SEND with the information and support necessary to enable graduated participation in setting their APDR or ANP targets and provision and reviewing their progress towards them.